khibino/haskell-relational-record/tutorial.md

 Next we define a simple relation in "src/examples.hs":

+{% highlight haskell %}
 account1 :: Relation () Account
 account1 = relation $ do
   a <- query account
   wheres $ a !
 Account.productCd' `in'` values ["CHK", "SAV", "CD", "MM"] return a
+{% endhighlight %}

-'Relation' takes two type parameters.
+`Relation` takes two type parameters.
 The first one is the type of placeholder.
 This example does not use place holder, so its type is ().
 The second one is type of value in 'Relation'.

 Let's see the signature of 'relation':

+{% highlight haskell %}
 relation :: QuerySimple (Projection Flat r) -> Relation () r
+{% endhighlight %}

-So, the type of 'do' should be 'QuerySimple (Projection Flat r)'. 'query' has the following type (note that this signature is simplified):
+So, the type of `do` should be `QuerySimple (Projection Flat r)`. `query` has the following type (note that this signature is simplified):

+{% highlight haskell %}
 query :: Relation () r -> QuerySimple (Projection Flat r)
+{% endhighlight %}

-'account' is the variable which refers to the "Account" table.
-This is automatically generated by 'defineTableFromDB' and its type is 'Relation () r'.
-So 'a <- query account' binds the variable 'a' to each row of the "Account" table.
+`account` is the variable which refers to the "Account" table.
+This is automatically generated by `defineTableFromDB` and its type is `Relation () r`.
+So `a <- query account` binds the variable `a` to each row of the "Account" table.

-'wheres' is corresponding to the SQL 'where' clause.
-In this example, rows whose 'productCd' is one of "CHK", "SAV", "CD", and "MM" are filtered.
+`wheres` is corresponding to the SQL 'where' clause.
+In this example, rows whose `productCd` is one of "CHK", "SAV", "CD", and "MM" are filtered.

 ### Connecting to the DB

 Let's define a wrapper function to execute our relation on "examples.db":

+{% highlight haskell %}
-    run :: (Show a, IConnection conn, FromSql SqlValue a, ToSql SqlValue p) => conn -> p -> Relation p a -> IO () run conn param rel = do
+run :: (Show a, IConnection conn, FromSql SqlValue a, ToSql SqlValue p)
+       => conn -> p -> Relation p a -> IO ()
+run conn param rel = do
   putStrLn $ "SQL: " ++ show rel
-      records <- runQuery conn (relationalQuery rel) param mapM_ print records
+  records <- runQuery conn (relationalQuery rel) param mapM_ print records putStrLn ""
-      putStrLn ""
+{% endhighlight %}

-'run' shows a generated SQL statement first and the results of the query.
+`run` shows a generated SQL statement first and the results of the query.
 Here are the signatures of the two important functions above:

+{% highlight haskell %}
-    runQuery :: (IConnection conn, ToSql SqlValue p, FromSql SqlValue a) => conn -> Query p a -> p -> IO [a]
+runQuery :: (IConnection conn, ToSql SqlValue p, FromSql SqlValue a) =>
+            conn -> Query p a -> p -> IO [a]

 relationalQuery :: Relation p r -> Query p r
+{% endhighlight %}

 OK.
 Let's execute our relation on "examples.db":